JazmineMT/ContentGuide/03-grammar-and-mechannics.md

 ### Headers/Titles - Title Case
-Title case is when the first letter of every word except articles, prepositions, and conjunctions is capitlized.
+Title case is when the first letter of every word except articles, prepositions, and conjunctions is capitalized.

-When writing titles and headers we follow title case guidelines.
+When writing titles and headers, we follow title case guidelines.
 <pre>
 ❌  Create an In-app purchase
  </pre>